HVAC for Historical Savannah, GA Homes: 3 Important Tips for Homeowners

 • Areas around ductwork and pipes.

-Depending on when your home was made and what materials it was constructed with, you can get even better control of your temperature by adding additional wall insulation.
-It’s important to understand how your home is constructed, as some construction methods can cause moisture to build up in the walls and will require insulation that can withstand this moisture.
+Depending on when your home was made and also what materials it was constructed with, you can get even better control of your temperature.
+One option is by adding additional wall insulation.
+It’s important to understand how your home is constructed.
+Some construction methods can cause moisture to build up in the walls.
+This will require insulation that can withstand this moisture.
 Consult an HVAC professional to ensure this job is done properly.

 Choose the Right Heating and Cooling System

-Not only will you need to make sure that your HVAC system can support the size and the room design of your home, but it also might be good to consider different heating and cooling options, such as a ductless mini-split system.
-This system will enable you to control the temperatures in different zones in your home, lessening the energy use in areas that are not often used to help you save energy and direct the air where it’s needed most.
-It also does not require ductwork, which can be a great time and money saver if you are in an older home where there is little or no ductwork already installed.
+You need to make sure that your HVAC system can support the size and also the room design of your home.
+It also might be good to consider different heating and cooling options, such as a ductless mini-split system.
+This system will enable you to control the temperatures in different zones in your home.
+This lessens the energy use in areas that are not often used.
+It also helps you save energy and also direct the air where it’s needed most.
+It also does not require ductwork.
+Which can be a great time and money saver if you are in an older home where there is little or no ductwork already installed.

 Considerations When Installing an HVAC System in Your Historical Home